 Impacts identified as "Significant and Unavoidable" are those impacts where it has been determined that no amount of mitigation would be able to reduce it to a less than significant level.
 For these impacts, the public agency decisionmakers need to determine whether the impact is one that they are willing to accept based on other criteria or positive outcomes that outweigh the negative impact.
-Ultimately, the City Council will need to adopt a Statement of Overriding Considerations for each significant and unavoidable impact they are willing to accept as part of certifying the EIR and ultimately adopting the project.
+Ultimately, the decisionmakers (City Council) will need to adopt a Statement of Overriding Considerations for each significant and unavoidable impact they are willing to accept as part of certifying the EIR and ultimately adopting the project.
+The proposed draft Statement of Overriding Considerations is included as Attachment VII to this staff report.
+This document contains the reasoning and findings with respect to project environmental impacts that cannot be mitigated.

-A copy of the Final EIR (FEIR) is included as part of this report, which includes a response to all comments received during the public comment period on the Draft EIR.
-Additionally, a Statement of Overriding Considerations is part of the resolution approving the project.
+A copy of the draft Final EIR (FEIR) is included as Attachment IV, which includes a response to all comments received during the public comment period on the Draft EIR.
+Additionally, copies of the findings to support the Statement of Overriding Considerations (Attachment V), the findings to certify the FEIR (Attachment VI), and the findings to support the proposed rezoning map amendments (Attachment VII) are included as attachments to this report.